jloper3/OpsContainers/README.md

 # OpsContainers
-## Reusable and disposable cli environments
+## Sandboxed disposable cli environment
-Largely a collection of various scripts and tools used on devops type projects Compatible with devcontainers
+Largely a collection of various scripts and tools used on devops type projects.

+- Largely for personal convenience.
+- Basically a devcontainer for those that dont want to use vscode
+- Highly opinionated and generic enough to not violate any project agreements ;)